10 weeks of intensive learning, building, and shipping. Four sprints. One Demo Day.

 Context engineering as evolution of prompt engineering; the full context stack (system prompts, conversation history, tool definitions, parameters); RAG architecture; managing context windows; memory systems; token budget economy; advanced prompting techniques; prompt injection attacks and defenses

-Architecting the full context stack for reliable production-grade AI systems; the three strata of instructions (model system prompt, product system prompt, personas); injected knowledge (memories, RAG, uploads); data strategy fundamentals; user engagement and feedback loops; using LLMs to enhance feedback quality
+Architecting the full context stack for reliable production-grade AI systems; the compiled request model (what actually goes into an LLM call); call parameters and the context window (temperature, max tokens, logit bias, token budget economy); the three strata of instructions (model system prompt, product system prompt, personas); injected knowledge (memories, RAG, user-submitted data); tools, orchestrators, and agentic loops; the context engineering checklist of five controllable levers

 Agent architectures (ReAct, multi-agent systems); orchestration frameworks (LangGraph, CrewAI); sequential, router, and collaborative patterns; tool use and function calling; state management; real-world agentic patterns; agent safety and containment strategies